medialize/ally.js/issues.md

 * `<table>` and `<td>` are focusable in `<table><tr><td><a href="#foo">…`
 * focus on `<img usemap="#my-map">` is redirected to first `<area>` of `<map name="my-map">` (no other browser does this)
 * `<video>` is focusable, although it should only be focusable when the `controls` attribute is present
+* `<object usemap>` breaks the browser's ability to tab through the document.
+Once `<object usemap>` is reached, IE11's tabbing gets stuck in the address bar

 ## jQuery & jQuery UI ##